linuxstb/pidvbip/README.md

     'h' - toggle auto-switching to HD versions of programmes from an SD channel ' ' - pause/resume playback
+    'c' - display list of channels and current events to the console
+        - Also shows basic onscreen channel listing, whilst onscreen use
-    'c' - display list of channels and current events to the console 'o' - To unsubscribe from current channel and go idle 'a' - Cycle through available audio streams
+        - n for next screen of channels, or p for previous screen of channels in listing 'o' - To toggle subscribe/unsubscribe (idle) on current channel 'a' - Cycle through available audio streams

 pidvbip currently supports hardware decoding of H264 and MPEG-2 video